 How long will it take?

 Bridging finance is quick.
 The speed really depends on the speed of your solicitors.
-The time scale it takes to complete is often between 5-18 days.
-This depends on a few factors beyond our control such as 2nd charge consent if applicable and the availability of local surveyors and your solicitors.
+We have been known to complete a case within 21 days.
+The time scale depends on a few factors beyond our control such as 2nd charge consent if applicable and the availability of local surveyors and your solicitors.
 Should you require, we can place you with one of our panelled solicitors to speed up the process.

 What if my case is urgent?
 Do you offer a fast track service?